wallarm/product-documentation/docs/latest/installation/connectors/mulesoft.md

 1. Within the `pom.xml` file → `groupId` parameter at the top of the file, specify your Mulesoft Business Group ID.

     You can find your organization ID by navigating to Mulesoft Anypoint Platform → **Access Management** → **Business Groups** → choose your organization → copy its ID.
-1. In your Maven `.m2` directory, update the `settings.xml` file with your Exchange credentials:
+1. In the `conf` directory, create a `settings.xml` file with the content below.
+Replace `username` and `password` with your actual credentials.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>